itsluap/luap-server/resources/[qb]/[jobs]/jim-mechanic/install.md

 		- "ShowOdo" wether the odometer is on by default
 		- "OdoLocation" where the odometer shows on screen
 	- Fixed Odometer breaking the script if the car wasn't owned
-	- Moved drawtext files from qb-core over into this script
+	- Moved drawtext files from indigo-core over into this script
 		- This allows for customied Odometer popups and locations
 		- Changed popup text to be more like an actual odometer
 		- You can now change the location of it to: "left", "right", "top", "top-right", "top-left", "bottom", "bottom-left", "bottom-right"